 - Presented work-in-progress at the ECREA conference in Prague

-- A three-month research stay at the Department of Musicology and Media Science at Humboldt University, Berlin.
+- A four-month research stay at at Humboldt University, Berlin.

 - Obtained my second master degree (also at Utrecht University)